quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part22_Part_V_Explorin.md

 :p How does the efficient breach theory work in practice?
 ??x
 In practice, an efficient breach occurs when a party breaches to take advantage of a better opportunity and uses some of the gains to pay damages to the non-breaching party.
 For instance, if an employee is offered another job that pays $120,000 but must break her contract to accept it, she can figure that her initial employer will incur out-of-pocket costs of about $12,000 for a replacement.
-By paying these damages, the employer remains at its expected cost of $100,000, and the employee is better off with an additional $8,000 after paying the damages. x??
+By paying these damages, the employer remains at its expected cost of $100,000, and the employee is better off with an additional$8,000 after paying the damages. x??

 ---